PM Lee Kuan Yew: A rare detailed insight into his diet, likes and dislikes

 Beers had to be served “slightly chilled” with the list limited to Heineken and Tuborg.
 “Beer with curry food” was laid out in black and white.
 I smiled wider when I read that Mrs. Lee shared her husband’s taste in beer.
 That’s half the battles won, guys.

-His pre-dinner cocktail was to be “Stolichnaya Vodka with tonic water and a slice of lemon or 1 teaspoon pure honey with juice of half lemon and boiled water in a glass”.
-This explains why there has been some online chatter about how specific some of these requests were.
+Pre-dinner cocktails were to be “Stolichnaya Vodka with tonic water and a slice of lemon or 1 teaspoon pure honey with juice of half lemon and boiled water in a glass”.
+The online chatter about the specificity of certain requests probably stems from this.

 Archive document extract 3